SwatDoge/SOTTKRDOMTS/README.md

 yarn try
 ```
 - When done, it will copy a krunker object to your clipboard.
 You can make your own interpeter in krunkscript or use the one in `./krunkscript/client.krnk`.
 Load this into a krunker map and you should get a website.
-5. Merge `main` into branch again, then make a pull request.
+5. Merge `master` into branch again, then make a pull request.
 You can unload the module with `yarn unload`.

 # Example conversion: